 There is a difference between IiAS' stance and current regulations.
+IiAS will support the extension of stock options schemes to employees of unlisted holding company and subsidiaries.
 While permitted under regulation, IiAS does not encourage the practice of extending ESOP schemes to listed holding/ subsidiary companies.
 Listed holding companies generally have their own ESOP schemes.
 In case of extension of schemes to subsidiary companies, the costs associated with the scheme will have to be borne by subsidiary company while the benefits will accrue to employees of the holding company.
+In case of extending the scheme to employees of associate companies, the board must provide a clear rationale for the same and the list of companies it proposes to extend the scheme to.

-32. Modification/Variation to ESOP Schemes
+35.32.
+Modification/Variation to ESOP Schemes